 After you get the consent of the required number of homeowners, you must address the specifics of closing down the legal entity of your HOA.
 Many HOAs include terms for dissolution in their documentation, including specific steps and requirements.

 Depending on whether the association is a corporation or a nonprofit, the state government also will have certain requirements for shutting it down.

 New Deeds May Be Required

 The deeds to each homeowner's property may include reference to the HOA.
 If the HOA no longer exists, the deeds may have to be redrafted and rerecorded.
 This could involve working with the mortgage lenders for each property.
-This is often a stumbling block to dissolution, because some owners without serious grievances with the HOA might not want to go through the trouble and expense.
+This is often a stumbling block to dissolution, because some owners who don't have serious grievances with the HOA might not want to go through the trouble and expense.

-Your HOA probably owns at least some of the development's property, such as the common areas.
-If the development is a condominium complex, it most likely owns the entire building.
+Your HOA probably owns at least some of the development's property, such as the common areas (walkways, garage, community center, and even portions of the buildings where owners live).

 Title to the HOA-owned portions of the development must usually be transferred to another legal entity when the HOA is dissolved, or else divided among individual homeowners.